freeseek/mochawdl/README.md

 | regenie_docker           | String?  | docker to run tasks requiring regenie and PLINK [regenie:1.20-yyyymmdd]                                 |
 | r_mocha_docker           | String?  | docker to run task assoc_plot [r_mocha:1.20-yyyymmdd]                                                   |

-You can define samples to be removed from analysis and a table with phenotypes associated to each chromosomal alteration type as explained [here](https://github.com/freeseek/mocha/#mosaic-phenotypes)
+You can define samples to be removed from analysis and a table with phenotypes associated to each chromosomal alteration type as explained [here](http://github.com/freeseek/mocha/#mosaic-phenotypes)

 We advise including age, and age², and up to 20 principal components in your covariates file.
 The covariate file should not include sex as a covariate, as this will be automatically added when **sex_specific** is not defined.
-If you want to run a sex specific analysis (e.g. if you are testing mLOY or mLOX), the **sex_specific** variable must be equal to either **male** or **female**
+If you want to run a sex specific analysis, e.g. if you are testing mosaic loss of Y (mLOY or LOY) or mosaic loss of X (mLOX or LOX), the **sex_specific** variable must be equal to either **male** or **female**

 Define options to run the regenie step 1 and 2 components of the pipeline:
 ```json